-Employee Injury Trends in Wholesale and Distribution [Infographic]
+Employee Injury Trends in Wholesale [Infographic]

-Wholesalers and distributors rely on their employees to handle and move products, often on tight timelines.
+Wholesalers rely on their employees to handle and move products, often on tight timelines.
 Along with the demanding physical nature of the jobs, which can include loading and unloading merchandise, order picking and stocking shelves, some workers may also spend much of their time behind the wheel.
-According to Travelers data, motor vehicle accidents represent 6.1% of the industry’s claims, yet the resulting injuries cost almost double that of the average cost of all other wholesale claims.
+According to Travelers data, motor vehicle accidents represent 6% of the industry’s claims, yet the resulting injuries cost almost double that of the average cost of all other wholesale claims.

-INJURY IMPACT REPORT
+2023 INJURY IMPACT REPORT

-Employee Injury Trends in WHOLESALE AND DISTRIBUTION
+Employee Injury Trends in WHOLESALE

 36% Overexertion